 In addition to sharing several tools and tips that you can use to leverage data in your decision-making process, he also talked about the concept of SMART goals.

-If you missed our session on web analytics and “How to Track the Metrics that Matter Most to Your Business,” we have included the full webinar recording at the end of this blog post.
+If you missed our session on web analytics and web reporting and “How to Track the Metrics that Matter Most to Your Business,” we have included the full webinar recording at the end of this blog post.

 What is a SMART goal?